 What should I bring with me when I come to pick up my new pet?

-If you’re adopting a dog you will need to bring or purchase in our boutique a leash and collar.
+If you’re adopting a dog you will need to bring a leash and collar.
 Gentle Leaders are highly suggested for medium and large size dogs.
 Cats will need to be transported in a secure carrier.
 The shelter does sell cardboard cat carriers for $5.00.
 All animals must be transported in a safe and humane manner to their new homes.
 Dogs cannot be loose in the bed of a truck and cats must be in a carrier.

 What type of food do the shelter pets eat?

 Our adoption pets are fed Eagle Pack and Wellness brand dry foods.
-You can purchase this food here at our office, at Pet Supplies Plus in South Bend and Paw Mart in Granger and Mishawaka.
+You can purchase this food at Pet Supplies Plus in South Bend and Paw Mart in Granger and Mishawaka.

 What if it doesn’t work out, will I get a refund?